vrbabu9000/vrbabu9000/README.md

 ### Hi there 👋

 Where there's a will, there's a way.
-And in AI, I find the way, quickly and efficiently.
+And with AI, I find the way, quickly and efficiently.
 - 🔭 currently working on Generative AI & Conventional AI/ML Approaches
 - 🌱 currently learning Gen AI Agenting & Stable Diffusion
 - 🎓 TKMCE Electronics & Comm.
 2020 Graduate